 We believe strongly in the need to continue to support an industry and a cloth that provides so much and want to invest in and secure the future of these crafts.

 Handwoven and handprinted fabrics have a strong presence in each of our collections.
-We wanted to maintain their prominence in this spring–summer collection above all because of its significance to the people throughout its supply chain but also because the skills of these craftspeople allow us to embrace and support a heritage, traditions and skills that are passed down through generations and provide livelihoods to so many.
+We wanted to maintain their prominence because of its significance to the people throughout its supply chain but also because the skills of these craftspeople allow us to embrace and support a heritage, traditions and skills that are passed down through generations and provide livelihoods to so many.

-Handwoven cloth is not only unique for its gently textured appearance and tactility; the light, handspun fabric allows the skin to breathe and has the ability to keep you cool in hot weather yet warm on colder spring days.
-From day dresses to versatile tops and tees, the cloth takes on a new life in this season's ivory, bluebell and inky tones.
+Handwoven cloth is not only unique for its gently textured appearance and tactility; the light, handspun fabric allows the skin to breathe and has the ability to keep you cool on warmer days and can be comfortably layered when the autumnal chill sets in.

 Helping communities thrive